 The FINAL Traffic Impact Study has ben released.
 You may view it by clicking here.

 There are no substantive improvements to the draft TIS, with changes primarily limited to editorial corrections to text and tables.

 - The Hwy.
 17 southbound off-ramp/Salmar intersection is projected to be a "FAIL" (Level of Service "F").

 - Because that intersection is LOS F, an Environmental Impact Report (EIR) is required.
 (The City has issued a Request For Proposals (RFP) for the EIR, with responses/bids due Monday, April 16.)

 - The study predicts that neigborhood streets in Hamann Park will not be significantly affected.
-(We disagree, and are having traffic experts review the study.)
+(We disagree, and data from a professionally-conducted TIS Peer Review agrees.)

 - The study recommends that the Hwy.
 17 southbound off-ramp be widened with the addition of an additional lane.
-(This was also recommended in a 2004 TIS for the Kohl's development, but never funded or done.)
+(This was also recommended in a 2004 TIS for the Kohl's development, but never funded.)

 COMMENTS and OBSERVATIONS